ChilliCream/greendonut-docs/docs/diagnostics.md

 namespace Demo
 {
-    public class DispatchingListener
+    public class GreenDonutListener
         : DiagnosticListener
     {
         public DispatchingListener()
-            : base("GreenDonut.Dispatching")
+            : base("GreenDonut")
         { }

         // here you see the complete set of diagnostic events we can listen to.
-        // here we add just those events we want to listen to.
+        // here we usually add just those events we want to listen to.
-        // for example if we are not interested to get informed about values loaded from the cache
+        // for example if we are not interested to get informed about values
-        // then we just remove the complete method.
+        // loaded from the cache then we just remove the complete method.

         [DiagnosticName("ExecuteBatchRequest")]
         public void EnableExecuteBatchRequest()
         {
-            // this event remains empty. it is required to enable the fetch activity.
+            // this event remains empty. it is required to enable the fetch
-            // if you remove this event, ExecuteBatchRequest.Start and ExecuteBatchRequest.Stop
+            // activity. if you remove this event, ExecuteBatchRequest.Start and
-            // stop working.
+            // ExecuteBatchRequest.Stop stop working.
         }

         [DiagnosticName("ExecuteBatchRequest.Start")]